Arrow functions were introduced in PHP 7.4. They offer a clean way to write simple operations, such as calculations, filters, or maps.

 - Situations where readability matters.

-- Callbacks inside array operations.
+- Callback functions inside array operations.

 Lexical Scoping Clarity